Azure/enterprise-azure-policy-as-code/Docs/policy-exemptions.md

 - Column `policyDefinitionReferenceIds` must be an ampersand separated list containing any of the following:
   - Empty to exempt all Policies in the Policy Set
   - One of the [options as detailed above](#specifying-policydefinitionreferenceids)

+## Moving from Excluded Scopes to Exemptions

+If you are moving from using excluded scopes to the use of exemptions the by default EPAC will not deploy new exemptions that are part of an assignment excluded scopes.
+As well as this - EPAC will delete any exemption if finds that is deployed to an excluded scope.

+You can override this behavior by using the switch ```-SkipNotScopedExemptions``` when you call ```Build-DeploymentPlans```.